-Despite increased volatility, investors should avoid trying to time the market, and instead stay focused on their long-term investment goals.
 Market timing is when you move your money in and out of investments to try and capture the performance highs and avoid the lows.
-Even the most experienced investors get tripped up by market timing.
+However, even the most experienced investors get tripped up by market timing.

 That's because you have to make at least two decisions when you time the market.
 When to get out and when to get back in—and both are very difficult to get right.
 If, for example, you sell stocks when they're down, you may lose out on gains if prices go up again.
 As you can see from the chart below when attempting to time the market, missing just a few of the best rebound days could result in a significant long-term loss to your portfolio.
 It's important to think carefully about your exit and re-entry plans and determine if you are acting in a strategic or emotional capacity.
 Historically, the stock market has generally recovered from slumps, over the long term, although past performance is no guarantee of future results.

-Remember, even in years when the market is up for the year, it can experience significant drops.
-In fact, since 1980, the average intrayear drop in stocks is 14%.1
+Remember, even in years when the market is up for the year, it can still experience significant drops throughout the year.
+We saw this in 2020 when, despite falling 34% early in the year, the S&P 500 posted a 16% gain for year.1

-Keep in mind that when share prices decline, you still own the same number of shares of units.
-It’s not until you sell investments that you lock in losses.
+Also keep in mind that when share prices decline, you still own the same number of shares.
+It's not until you sell investments that you lock in losses.
 A strategy that seeks to sell shares when prices are declining and then buy back into the markets when prices begin to rise again typically results in owning fewer shares at higher prices.
-Since markets have generally proved resilient over longer periods of time, allowing money you do not intend to use for 3 to 5 years or longer to remain invested may put your portfolio in a better position to benefit as the markets begin to recover, versus cementing losses now.
+Since markets have generally proved resilient over longer periods of time, allowing money you do not intend to use for 3 to 5 years or longer to remain invested may put your portfolio in a better position to benefit as the markets begin to recover, versus cementing losses during periods of increased volatility.

 Also revisit your asset allocation whenever you experience life changes, such as a job change, marriage or divorce, or the arrival of a new baby or grandchild.
 Based on these changes, you might decide to take either less or more risk with your investments.